MariaSeraya/how-to-learn/README.md

 **About the project:**
 * educational project (made by brief);
-* landing page that talks about effective teaching methods, including the Oakley's techniques, Feynman's method and other.
+* landing page that talks about effective teaching methods, including the Oakley's techniques, Feynman's method and others.

 **Used in project:**
 * BEM methodology;